-Some children are vulnerable to extremist ideology and radicalisation.
+Some children may be susceptible to extremist ideology and radicalisation.
 Protecting children from the risk of radicalisation is part of the school's wider safeguarding duties and is similar in nature to protecting children from other forms of harm and abuse.
 As such, the Designated Safeguarding Lead is responsible for the school's strategy for protecting children from those risks.